Skip to content

 Impacts:

 • The use of high throughput marker assisted selection (MAS) for resistance traits of two major diseases, soybean cyst nematode and white mould, will facilitate the development of improved novel food grade soybean cultivars.
-The cultivars will have a better yield protection than was previously possible due to having been selected by MAS for disease resistance traits.
-This in turn will allow for a more environmentally sustainable soybean production in Ontario as a result of reduced losses in yield due to the major diseases, SCN and WM, and less use of pesticides, especially in the case of WM.
+The cultivars will have better yield protection than was previously possible due to having been selected by MAS for disease resistance traits.
+This in turn will allow for a more environmentally sustainable soybean production in Ontario because of reduced losses in yield due to the major diseases, SCN and WM, and less use of pesticides, especially in the case of WM.

 Scientific Summary: